 Chain of Custody

 Once certified, Chain of Custody can be used as a mechanism for tracking wood fibre from the forest to the final product and destination.
 Each supplier in the chain must have a documented system that enables the supplier to demonstrate that the wood fibre has been identified and separated from non-certified and non-controlled wood at each stage in the supply chain.
 Drax requires that all of its suppliers achieve Chain of Custody certification before contracts are signed and pellets can be delivered.

 At Drax, our key biomass buyers, logistics, legal and communications colleagues are required to complete Chain of Custody training with the sustainability team.

 Drax operates a proactive supplier engagement programme to develop closer relationships with all biomass suppliers on sustainability issues.
 Our approach includes regular site visits to improve overall performance by identifying any potential risks, understanding constraints and capacity, monitoring audit findings and corrective actions, carrying out training and providing resources as required.

-In 2019 our biomass was sourced from established, responsibly managed working forests in the US South, Europe, Canada, South America and Russia.
-To enhance our biomass supply chain transparency, we provide detailed supply chain information at Drax ForestScope.
+In 2020 our biomass was sourced from established, responsibly managed working forests in the US South, Europe, Canada, Brazil and Russia.

 Biomass Supply Chain Emissions